jacobroufa/song-queue/README.md

 ![Song Queue screenshot](/screenshot.png)

-After cloning the repository you should run `npm install`, then `bower install`, followed by `npm start`.
+After cloning the repository you should run `npm install`, followed by `npm start`.
 You should now be able to visit http://localhost:8008 to view the application.

 This is intended to be run as a service somewhere for my personal use at band practice.